-Another possibility is to remote the lift and the thrust by this technology, make something flying without wings and engines (refer to [05, 04]).
+Another possibility is to gererate the lift and the thrust with this technology, in order to make a vehicle fly without wings and engines (refer to [05, 04]).
 Although this method is very futuristic, currently it was already proven in lab tests and on very light prototype.
 The main obstacle is the power necessary to produce the plasma corona that could be comparable to one required by the thrust (see Figure 51).
 It is also important to mention that the plasma corona generation could cause some ozone pollution in the atmosphere.